Strategic Information Management (MSc)

 • Interactive teaching formats and practical projects with a high proportion of teamwork

-• Transfer of current technical and methodological knowledge at the interface of business and IT as well as essential cross-sectional competencies such as leadership and project management
+• Teaching of current specialist and methodological knowledge as well as key interdisciplinary skills such as leadership and project management

 Structure of the degree programme